kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ```
 </details>

-The tables that were imported from rStudio do not yet have a usable geometry column.
-I will add this with a `addgeometry()` function, and I will be sure to add the projection that I just imported.
+The tables that were imported from rStudio do not yet have usable geometry columns.
+I will add this with a `addgeometry()` function (and be sure to add the projection that was just imported!).

 <details><summary>Show Code </summary>